AssemblyScript/assemblyscript/lib/loader/README.md

 * **__allocArray**(id: `number`, values: `number[]`): `number`<br />
   Allocates a new array in the module's memory and returns a reference (pointer) to it.
+  Automatically retains interior pointers.
 The `id` is the unique runtime id of the respective array class.
 If you are using `Int32Array` for example, the best way to know the id is an `export const INT32ARRAY_ID = idof<Int32Array>()`.
 When done with the array, make sure to release it.

   ```ts
   var ref = module.__retain(module.__allocArray(module.INT32ARRAY, [1, 2, 3]));